-Property, leasehold improvements and equipment in the table above is net of accumulated depreciation and amortization of \$2.79 billion as of December 2015.
+Property, leasehold improvements and equipment in the table above is net of accumulated depreciation and amortization of \$2.78 billion as of December 2016.
 Property and equipment is depreciated on a straight-line basis over the useful life of the asset.
 Leasehold improvements are amortized on a straight-line basis over the useful life of the improvement or the term of the lease, whichever is shorter.
-Certain costs of software developed or obtained for internal use are capitalized and amortized on a straight-line basis over the useful life of the software.
+Capitalized costs of software developed or obtained for internal use are amortized on a straight-line basis over three years.